Tue 22 – Sun 27 Jan 2019, various venues.

-- Music – Traditional bagpipe music is used to welcome the guests to the table.
+- Music – Traditional bagpipe music welcomes the guests to the table.
 You could hire a Piper for the night, or simply play a CD.

 - Haggis – Music starts up again and guests stand as the chef brings the haggis to the table.
 ‘Address to a Haggis‘ is recited and the haggis is cut.
-A toast is raised to “The Haggis!” with a dram of whisky.
+Everyone raises a toast to “The Haggis!” with a dram of whisky.
 The chef then takes it back to the kitchen to serve up.

 - Supper – A traditional Scottish meal follows.
-Often Cock-a-leekie soup is served as a starter, Haggis, neeps and tatties as a main, and Cranachan for dessert.
-The meal is usually served with wine, beer and whisky.
+Often Cock-a-leekie soup is for starters, Haggis, neeps and tatties as a main, and Cranachan for dessert.
+Wine, beer and whisky to drink.

 - Entertainment – The evening continues with a series of speeches, Burns’ songs and poetry readings.
 Popular songs include Tam O’Shanter and A Red, Red Rose.
 The main speeches are; The Immortal Memory, Toast to the Lassies and The Lassies’ Reply.